 However, there is much more to this gem of a city than just its college campus.
 A walk down Franklin Street can take you to:

 - Fine restaurants such as the Lantern, named one of America’s top 50 restaurants

 - Classic nightlife venues like Top of the Hill and West End Wine Bar

-There is also a plethora of opportunity for shopping (Bevello is a particularly cute boutique), art (Ackland Art Museum is just off of Franklin), and music (live music can be found at a number of venues).
+There is also a plethora of opportunity for shopping, art (Ackland Art Museum is just off of Franklin), and music (live music can be found at a number of venues).
 There is a sense of community in this college town that incorporates all comers.
 Fridays on the Front Porch is a great example; happening every Friday May-October, all generations join on the lawn of the Carolina Inn for live bluegrass.